Houjicha is popular green tea in Japan, it is common to be offered complimentary at restaurants and accommodations as well as “Sencha” green tea.

 However, depending on the constitution, it may have the opposite effect (sleepiness and drowsiness).

-It because of roasting process, the caffeine level is reduced in houjicha.
+It because of the roasting process, the caffeine level is reduced in houjicha.

 Therefore, houjicha is ideal for adults and children, those who have sensitivity for caffeine effects and digestion.

-In fact in Japan, mothers often give kids houjicha devided with water.
+In fact in Japan, mothers often give kids houjicha divided with water.

 Houjicha is also rich in theanine, which supports the relaxation effect on your mind, body, and brain.

 Not only rich in theanine, but Houjicha also has particularly rich in a component called “pyrazine”produce by the roasting process.
 The unique toasty aroma comes from pyrazine and works to relax the brain with it.